Hack4Impact-UMD/ADR-Training/README.md

 - This will simulate a real-world scenario where team members must **pull the latest changes** from the main repository, **resolve any merge conflicts**, and **update their pull requests**.

 ## Completion
-Once your pull request has been reviewed and merged by the tech lead, you have successfully completed the exercise.
+Once your pull request has been reviewed and merged by a tech lead, you have successfully completed the exercise.

 ## Notes
 1. Most of you seem to be expereinced developers and I am sure that this would be an easy task for you.
-We have taken this initiative for those who might not be well acquainted with all essential git operations and need a little introduction beforw we start working on the actual project.
+We have taken this initiative for those who might not be well acquainted with all essential git operations and need a little introduction before we start working on the actual project.
 2. Remember that the main objective is to practice git operations and not the correctness of the actual code.
 (Essentially make ChatGPT write the code if you want).
 3. Ensure you stick to good style and follow the necessary PR rules.